Northern Arizona University Girls Lacrosse Camp

 Situational Awareness - spacing, vision and offensive flow

-Shooting - time and room, on the run, shot placement and selection, and faking before shooting
+Shooting - 8 meters, on the run, shot placement and selection, and faking before shooting

 Transitioning- Riding the ball